 25

-General Rose ordered the tanks destroyed, and the men to march back through enemy lines.
-At nightfall, faces blackened with soot, helmets abandoned, the 400 set off northwards — after a final farewell to Doc Spigelman who stays with the 14 wounded unable to walk.
-Hogan was the last man to leave Marcouray.
+Tanks sabotaged, faces blackened with soot, helmets left behind.
+The 400 set off north into the snow — after a last farewell to Doc Spigelman, who stays with the 14 wounded.
+Hogan is the last man to leave Marcouray.

 26